Dhairya1007/MSCI641_Final_Project/README.md

 ## LSTM Model Architecture

-The architecture of the LSTM model used for log classification is illustrated below:
+The architecture of the custom LSTM model we used in this project is illustrated below:

 ![LSTM Model Architecture](images/model_architecture.png)